plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 **1/short rest:** On your turn, you can take one additional action.
 This action cannot be used to cast a spell.

-Starting at 17th level, you can use Action Surge **2/short rest**, but only once on the same turn.
+Starting at 17th level, you can use Action Surge **2/short rest**, but only once per turn.

 ## Martial Archetype
 *3rd-level Fighter Ability.*